But First An Apology

 A team of us were sent overseas to maintain normal business operations as the hurricane was headed straight to Jamaica.
-We were supposed to be back on Wednesday/Thursday – meaning we would start travelling on Wednesday but not get home until Thursday.
+We were supposed to be back on Wednesday/Thursday – meaning we would start traveling on Wednesday but not get home until Thursday.
 But we didn’t.

-We had our flights changed to Friday as there were some processes that we wanted to ensure were covered and then Matthew started stalking us.
-We were scheduled to layover in Miami but - there was Matthew.
+We had our flights changed to Friday as there were some processes that we wanted to ensure we’re covered and then Matthew started stalking us.
+We were scheduled to layover in Miami but – there was Matthew.

 We got rescheduled to travel through Charlotte only to realize that Matthew was headed straight up the East Coast.
 Thankfully we were able to make it home safely on Saturday.
 Still with all the packing and unpacking and changing flights I was exhausted… forgive me for not writing.

 Before we move on I want to take a few moments to acknowledge the lives that were lost during Hurricane Matthew.
 My heart goes out to those persons who lost a loved one or who lost their homes during the storm.
 I pray that God will raise up some “good Samaritans” to help those in need.

 I also want to remind us of the importance of praying for our countries.
 The world is in such a state that people believe that they can do anything without consequences.
 We have no fear of repercussion and so we blatantly – and blissfully! – do as our hearts desire.

 Unfortunately, our heart’s desire is not to worship and praise Jehovah.
 Oh no!
 Every intention of our heart is pure evil and that’s a frequency we’re tuned into all the time.
 Then a calamity seems headed in our direction – sadly, a lot of the time we don’t even realize it.